shoaib1186/Quiz_Application_project/README.md

 # Quiz_Application_project
-How to create a Quiz Application using java.
+How to create projects using java.